meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 17 |                 slug
 ```

-**The Underlying Problem:** Your blog posts don't have a slug field.
+**The Underlying Problem:** Your blog posts don't have a `slug` field.
 The default GraphQL query used by `gatsby-plugin-feed` expects your MarkdownRemark nodes to have a `fields.slug` property.
 (You can use the GraphiQL explorer to manually inspect the available fields on the MarkdownRemark query and confirm that `fields.slug` is not available.)

-**The Solution:** In your configuration for `gatsby-plugin-feed` (in the `gatsby-config.js` file), make sure the `feed.query` option includes the `slug` field in the query.
+**The Solution:** In your configuration for `gatsby-plugin-feed` (in the `gatsby-config.js` file), make sure the `feed.query` option includes a `slug` field in the query.
+See the section on [Configuring `options.query` and `feed.query`](#configuring-optionsquery-and-feedquery) in Step 2.

 </details>

 ## Wrap It Up

 Now that you've added an RSS feed to this sample blog site, try adding one to your own Gatsby site.
-Let me know how it goes!
+If you run into problems, you can reach out to me on Twitter and I'll do my best to help troubleshoot.

 Want to be notified when I write new content?
 You can subscribe to the [RSS feed for my own blog](/rss.xml), or you can [follow me on Twitter](https://twitter.com/meganesulli).
-See you around!

 ## Additional Resources